 While most of their breed members are eager to please, they don’t completely live to do so.

 This known is known for being emotionally sensitive, so you don’t have to be rude or yell at your pet to get your point across.

-Reward-based techniques, that give your dog treats when displaying good behavior, are more desirable and effective.
+Reward-based techniques, that give your dog treats when displaying good behaviour, are more desirable and effective.

-The Patrijshond takes hunting naturally and can exhibit hunting behavior without being trained.
+The Patrijshond takes hunting naturally and can exhibit hunting behaviour without being trained.